adhishthite/kura/docs/getting-started/quickstart.md

 2. Set up your API key (Kura uses OpenAI by default).
 To use Azure OpenAI, set `USE_AZURE_OPENAI=true` and provide the Azure variables shown in the installation guide.
+   These can also be placed in a `.env` file for convenience.
    ```bash
    export OPENAI_API_KEY=your_api_key_here
    ```